|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

-Tim Murphy is in his second season as the head coach of the Nittany Lion men's and women's swimming and diving programs.
-Murphy came to Penn State on August 12, 2013 after spending the previous 15 seasons as Harvard's men's head coach.
-He is the seventh coach in men's history and the fifth coach for the women's program.
+Tim Murphy is in his third season as the head coach of the Nittany Lion men's and women's swimming and diving programs in the 2015-16 season.

 The Blue and White also saw great success at the conference level, placing fifth on the men's side and third on the women's side at the Big Ten Championships.
 Ryan paced the men's team, claiming gold in the 100 freestyle and 100 backstroke to earn the title of Swimmer of the Big Ten Championships.
 Ackman and senior Mackenzie Powers led the charge for the women with each taking home gold in one individual event and combining for five podium appearances.